rosenhristov/santas-smart-budget-app/README.md

 4. Persistence: Transactions are stored in `backend/data/transactions.json` (created automatically).
 Override path via env var `DATA_FILE` if needed.
 5. Optional: Set `OPENAI_API_KEY` in environment to enable AI-generated advice; otherwise heuristic advice is used.

+Environment variables (PowerShell examples):
+- Enable OpenAI-powered advisor
+  - $env:OPENAI_API_KEY = "YOUR_KEY"; npm start
+- Custom data file location
+  - $env:DATA_FILE = "C:\\path\\to\\transactions.json"; npm start

+CORS and Advisor endpoint URL:
+- CORS is enabled in development (origin: true).
+Browser apps on http://localhost:5173 can call the API at http://localhost:4000.
+- Advisor endpoint from the frontend uses: POST http://localhost:4000/advisor with the transactions array as JSON.

 Frontend (React + Vite):
 1. In a new terminal:
    - cd frontend
    - npm i
    - npm run dev
 2. Open the shown localhost URL (e.g., http://localhost:5173).
 The app will load transactions from the backend and save new ones via the API.
+   - Ensure the backend is running on http://localhost:4000.
+The frontend in this project calls fixed URLs (http://localhost:4000/transactions and http://localhost:4000/advisor).

 ## 🧪 Tests
 - Backend: `cd backend; npm test` (Mocha + Chai).
 Includes tests for `/health`, `/advisor`, and transactions CRUD.